 A claim may be intimated in a number of ways:

 England – in England there is a statutory pre-action protocol for medical negligence cases, which aims to resolve these cases without the need for court proceedings.
 The protocol sets out a clear process for recovery of healthcare records and notification of a claim.
 The claimant requires to send a letter of claim, which includes a summary of the facts, allegations of negligence, any expert evidence available, injuries suffered and any other financial losses incurred.
 A formal response must then be sent within four months.
 If this process does not result in settlement of the claim, court proceedings can be raised, but there are penalties in costs for a claimant who raises proceedings without first following the protocol steps.

 Scotland – In Scotland there is currently no compulsory pre-action protocol for clinical negligence cases and claimants can therefore choose to raise proceedings when they wish (although it is generally in the interests of both parties to explore and discuss the claim pre-litigation, with a view to minimising expenses on both sides, if settlement can be reached).
-A pre-action protocol for clinical negligence cases was previously piloted in Scotland and, at the time of writing, it is anticipated that a compulsory pre-action protocol may be brought into force at the end of 2022 or early 2023.
+A pre-action protocol for clinical negligence cases was previously piloted in Scotland and, at the time of writing, it is anticipated that a compulsory pre-action protocol is being considered and may be brought into force at the end of 2022 or early 2023.